appmagine/react-jsonapi/README.md

   * `page` - a string or object to pass as the JSON API [`page`](https://jsonapi.org/format/#fetching-pagination) parameter.

+###### Shape options

-Options that specify the data to include for each resource returned by the query:
+Shape options specify the data to include for each resource returned by the query.

   * `fields` - an array of names of fields of the subject model to include in the response, used as the JSON API [`fields`](https://jsonapi.org/format/#fetching-sparse-fieldsets) parameter for the subject model's type.

-    If not specified, all fields will be included.
+    If not specified, the default behavior of a JSON API that complies with the standard is to include all fields in the response.

   * `relations` - a nested array of objects that correspond to relations of the subject model to include in the response as related resources.
 The full